vijayanajay/st_final/docs/src/feature_generator.py.md

 - Logging is handled using the standard library `logging` module, with configuration centralized in `configs/logging_config.py`.
 - The function is tested in `tests/test_feature_generator.py`.

+**Testing:**
+- All functions are tested in `tests/test_feature_generator.py` for correctness, edge cases, and error handling.
+- Logging of error conditions is explicitly tested using pytest's `caplog` fixture to ensure observability and compliance with project requirements.

 **Example:**
 ```python
 import pandas as pd